SpineML/spineml.github.io/spineml/component/index.md

 |  `@dimension`  |  port dimensionality  |
 |  `@post`  |  for weightupdates remaps the input into connections as though it were a postsynaptic input  |

+## Impulses

+We have added a new communication port type: Impulse.
+Impulses transfer an event with a value.
+The tags associated with these ports align with the event port tags, with the following form.

 ### ImpulseSendPort

 |  Contains  |  Description  |